HimanshuR321/SoC-IITB-2025-Trackathon/Week3/ReadME.md

 ## 💬 Support

-Stuck on a rep?
-DOM event not firing?
-Async lifting too heavy?
+Stuck on a problem?
+DOM event not working?
+Async just made you out-of-sync?

-🏋️ Ask in the group, DM with screenshots, or drop your broken code for a form check.
+🏋️ Ask in the group, DM with screenshots, or drop your broken code for a quick check.
 We’ve got your back like a spotter in the gym.

 ---